AviatrixSystems/Docs/HowTos/tag_firewall.rst

 Tag Based Security Policy
 ###################################

-Aviatrix gateway security policies is implemented at each gateway, key features are:
+Aviatrix gateway security policies are implemented at each gateway, key features are:

  * It is a L4 stateful firewall that filters on CIDR, protocol and port.
  * Each policy is associated with "Allow" or "Deny" action.